MuthoniMN/404-not-found/README.md

 ![screenshot](/404.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Thhis is a fully responsive 404 page.Check out the [demo](https://404-mitch.netlify.app/)
 - I really loved replicating the design.
 It was fun and I made a few mistakes along the way but that's the joy of coding.
 - I leant how to deploy a site on Netlify which was actually easier than I thought it would be.
-- Your wisdom? :)
+This is also my first public repository
+- I've been coding for almost 3 years now and this project highlighted basic concepts that I overlook.
+HTML and CSS are powerful on their own

 ### Built With